pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/General/Starting the Adventure.md

 ## Daylie War Progression

-The war in [[Promises of Victory/Worldbuilding/Regions/The Basin\|The Basin]] is Progressing every Day.
+The war in [[Skoria/🌐Worldbuilding/Material Plane/🏞️The Basin/The Basin\|The Basin]] is Progressing every Day.
-There are Multiple Points of Control on 5 "Warfronts" in [[Promises of Victory/Worldbuilding/Regions/The Basin\|The Basin]]:
+There are Multiple Points of Control on 5 "Warfronts" in [[Skoria/🌐Worldbuilding/Material Plane/🏞️The Basin/The Basin\|The Basin]]:

 #### Northern Warfront